 That these principles are adhered to is monitored by the institutions set up by law and used by the insolvency court: the creditor committees and the provisional administrator.

 Rumours that politics had influenced the selection of investors are thus not only completely absurd.
 In fact, such attempts would be pointless and inconsequential.
 I would simply not allow such a thing to happen.

 The Insolvency Code also has another focus: the preservation of jobs.
 The Management Board and Mr. Kebekus, as general representative, have largely fulfilled this task by maintaining the great majority of business operations using the development loan.
 This has enabled us to continue robust business operations as a going concern during the investor process.

 This is a great achievement in view of the extremely difficult conditions.
 And it is our common goal to protect as many jobs as possible.
 But we also have to be honest: we will not be able to save all of the jobs.
 We are currently unable to tell you how many jobs will be protected and how many may be lost.
 To a great extent, this will become clear during the further course of the negotiations.
 But be assured of one thing: We will fight for every job! "

-Adjustments to the airberlin schedule airberlin will need to cease its long-haul flight operations by 15 October 2017, as the aircraft leasing companies are gradually withdrawing their Airbus A330 jets.
-The connection between Dusseldorf and Los Angeles will therefore be discontinued on 25 September 2017.
-Further cancellations will follow on 16 October 2017.
-On 29 September 2017, airberlin will discontinue services between Hamburg and Munich and between Cologne/Bonn and Munich.
+Adjustments to the airberlin schedule airberlin will need to cease its long-haul flight operations, as the aircraft leasing companies are gradually withdrawing their Airbus A330 jets.
+The connection between Dusseldorf and Los Angeles will therefore be discontinued.
+Further cancellations will follow. airberlin will discontinue services between Hamburg and Munich and between Cologne/Bonn and Munich.
 Further adjustments to the flight plan will follow in the coming days.
 Stable flight operations are a prerequisite for the successful completion of the forthcoming transactions and subsequent transfer into new ownership.